benjamingutgar/active-directory-detection-engineering-lab/docs/deployment-notes.md

 2. SMB / PsExec-like
 3. Pass-the-Hash / DCSync
 4. Kerberoasting
+5. AS-REP Roasting
 ```

-This order follows the original project progression and then adds the credential-access extension.
+This order follows the original project progression and then adds the credential-access extensions.

 Kerberoasting can also be executed independently after: